adobe/faast-path-to-beautiful-apps/chapters/chapter-5.md

 1. If you type your name into the textbox, and click `Greet`, the title should change accordingly.
     ![13](../images/13.png)

+1. For a later step, let's go back to your Terminal and type in `npm run coverage` to generate a code coverage report.
+We'll make some code changes and come back to compare the report.

 When the Project Starter is deployed locally, the local dev server uses an expressJS proxy to invoke action code.
-The UI is simple React application, with the default defined in `~/Desktop/runtime-cna-starter-summit/web-src/src/pages/Hello.js`.
+The UI is simple React application, with the default defined in `~/Desktop/adobeio-cna-starter-project-master/web-src/src/pages/Hello.js`.
-1. Let's open this file in Visual Studio Code.
+1. Let's open this file in your text editor
-1. In line 14 of this file, you can see that the default greeting is set to `Hello there`.
-Let's change it to `Hello Adobe Summit` and save this file.
+1. In this file, you can see that the default greeting is set to `greeting: 'Hello there'`.
+Let's change it to `Hello Adobe APAC` and save this file.
 1. Go back to your browser at `http://localhost:9080/`, you should see the UI updated accordingly.

 The `Greet` button is linked to the backend options, which takes in the input from the text field and generates "Hello x" type phrase.
-You can find it at `~/Desktop/runtime-cna-starter-summit/actions/hello/index.js`.
+You can find it at `~/Desktop/adobeio-cna-starter-project-master/actions/hello/index.js`.
 Let's change it a bit as well.
-1. Let's open this file in Visual Studio Code.
+1. Let's open this file in your text editor
-1. In line 26 of this file, you can see that the response is set to `hello ${name}!`.
-Let's change it to `Welcome to Adobe Summit, ${name}!` and save this file.
+1. Find the line that sets the message `hello ${name}!`.
+Let's change it to `Welcome to Adobe, ${name}!` and save this file.
 1. Go back to your browser at `http://localhost:9080/`, type in your name in the text field, and you should see your change reflected immediately.
     ![14](../images/14.png)

 1. You can also invoke your back-end actions defined locally via the url.
 Try http://localhost:9080/actions/hello?name=yourname, and you should be able see a json representation of the response.
-1. In addtion, there are built-in tests and reports for this project starter.
-You can simply run `npm run test` to run tests or `npm run coverage` to generate a code coverage report.
+1. Try `npm run coverage` again and see how your report changed.

 ## 3. Deploy your CNA Project Starter into the cloud
 **GOAL:** We will deploy the Adobe I/O CNA Project Starter into the cloud in this section.